 In lieu of flowers the family requests donations be made to Hospice of Union County, 700 W. Roosevelt Blvd, Monroe, NC 28110 and Athens Church of Christ widow’s and widower’s fund, 1016 North Avenue,Athens, TN 37303.

 If you are unable to attend the visitation or service, sign the guest registry at www.zieglerfuneralhome.com.

 Ziegler Funeral Home has been entrusted with the care of Baxter W. Daugherty.

-To send flowers to BAXTER's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of BAXTER W DAUGHERTY, please visit our floral store.